Technology at MacDuffie

 Printing

 Laser and Inkjet printers are located throughout the campus and within every dorm common room.
-With Printix, students and faculty can print from Windows, Mac, and Chrome OS laptops, as well as Apple and Andriod mobile devices.
+With Printix, students and faculty can print from Windows, Mac, and Chrome OS laptops, as well as Apple and Android mobile devices.

 Blackbaud K-12 Student Information System